shraddhapandey100/shraddhapandey100/README.md

 - 😄 Pronouns: Shraddha.

-- ⚡ Fun fact: *It’s all 0’s and 1’s and I am highly passionate about playing with computers and acquiring new skills at all times.*
+- ⚡ Fun fact: *It’s all 0’s and 1’s, I am highly passionate about playing with computers and acquiring new skills at all times.*

 <br>